sighingnow/jekyll-gitbook/_pages/CH.md

 # Access to the Agent Desktop

-> By following the steps below, you will log in to the Agent Desktop with your credentials and indicate the number where you want to receive the calls.
+> By following the steps below, you will log in to the Agent Desktop with your credentials and indicate the number (DN) where you want to receive the calls.

 > The Lab Tenant is located in the US datacenter.
 It does not allow outbound international calls.
-If you have the US numbers you can use that for sign in as an agent or supervisor.
-Otherwise, please download the Webex App according to the steps below.
+If you have the U.S. numbers you can use that for sign in as an agent or supervisor.
+Otherwise, please WebRTC for agent and download the Webex App for supervisor according to the steps below.
 {: .block-warning }

 ### 1. Download and Login in the Webex app for PC or Mac

+>Please **SKIP task #1** if you are doing the labs on the **Gold Tenant**.

-> **Note:** You would need two Webex app for placing calls to Entry Point and accepting on the agent side.
-Alternatively, if you have a US number, you can use it as an agent's extension.
+> For the **Lab Tenant** you would need Webex app for placing calls to Entry Point and sign in as supervisor.
+Alternatively, if you have the US number, you can use it as an supervisor's extension.
 This tenant does not allow numbers outside of the United States.
-In this lab, we will use the Webex app for your PC or Mac for the **agent** account.
+In this lab, we will use the Webex app for your PC or Mac for the **supervisor** account.
 {: .block-warning }

 - Download the Webex app from **[https://www.webex.com/downloads.html](https://www.webex.com/downloads.html){:target="\_blank"}**.